ADHD Foods to Avoid

 Worst Offender = High Fructose Corn Syrup

-I’ve always known it was bad, but the research is mounting daily confirming that we should all stay away from this stuff.
+I’ve always known it was bad, but the research is mounting daily confirming that it’s one of the foods to avoid for ADHD (and even if you don’t).

 Aside from shutting down the liver, causing obesity, type 2 diabetes and inflaming your body, it impairs the brain’s normal functions.